les4sources/claudy/README.md

 ## Tests

-There are no tests for now, but we want to introduce a test suite with the upcoming Spaces refactoring (see [#8](https://github.com/les4sources/claudy/issues/8)).
-Feel free to start using any test system that you feel comfortable with.
+There are no tests for now.
+We only have a few users and we know each other.
+If there is a bug, they'll knock at my door!

 ## Deployment

 We deploy on a Akamai/Linode 2GB using Hatchbox.
 We might set a staging environment up on the same VPS once we start working collectively on the code.

 ## Quick Start